 Do all that is possible if you are student reading this.
 If you are an academic, make some research opportunities available for your students.
 If you are a practitioner, reach out to your local universities in the city in which you are based and try and make some experience or shadowing available for students.

-Callum Mogridge is a third-year psychology student at the University of Manchester.
+Callum Mogridge is an undergraduate psychology student at the University of Manchester.
 He leads the peer support on the degree programme.

 DISCLAIMER – Some of our contents and links are sponsored.
 Psychreg is not responsible for the contents of external websites.